Ashhad-Mazhar/First-Semester-2D-Game/README.md

 - Challenging boss battle after defeating other enemies
 - Intuitive controls that allow you to move, aim, and shoot with ease
 - File handling functionality for saving and loading player data, allowing for seamless gameplay across sessions
-- Clean and well-organized code that demonstrates best practices for game development in C++

 ## Getting Started